Flavored axions and the flavor problem: Textures, PQ symmetry and the minimal particle content

-The five-texture zeros present in the mass matrices~\eqref {5.1y} can be generated through a $U(1)_{PQ}$ symmetry on the Yukawa interaction terms between the SM fermions and the Higgs doublets in the model~\cite{Bjorkeroth:2018ipq,Garnica:2019hvn,Ringwald:2015dsf}.
-The Yukawa Lagrangian for these fields is given by
+The five-texture zeros present in the mass matrices~\eqref {5.1y} can be generated through a PQ symmetry $U(1)_{PQ}$ on the Yukawa interaction terms between the SM fermions and the scalar doublets $\Phi^{\alpha}$ in the model~\cite{Bjorkeroth:2018ipq,Garnica:2019hvn,Ringwald:2015dsf}.
+We also included a heavy neutral quark $Q$, and two scalar singlets $S_1$ and $S_2$; the heavy quark is required to avoid the FCNC constraints while keeping the QCD anomaly at a finite value, as it will be explained below.
+The scalar singlet $S_1$ is necessary to break the PQ symmetry down at a given high energy scale $\Lambda_{PQ}$ (In principle, $S_2$ also breaks the PQ symmetry; however; the purpose of $S_2$ is to give mass to the heavy quark, $S_1$ cannot give mass to the heavy quark due to its PQ charge).
+The Leading Order~(LO) Lagrangian for these fields is given by~\cite{Brivio:2017ije}: